garrandall/popular-music-data/tracks/it-kills-me-melanie-fiona.md

 And it kills me to know
 How much I really love you
-So much I wanna ooh, ooh, ooh
+So much I wanna oh oohohoh
-To you, ooh, ooh
+To you, oh oh

 Should I grab his cell, call this chick up
 Start some shh, then hang up?
 Or I should I be a lady?
-Ooh, maybe 'cause I wanna have his babies?
+Oh, maybe 'cause I wanna have his babies?
 Oh yeah, yeah

 'Cause I don't wanna be alone